mknierman/mzML-Browser/README.md

    - **Pan**: Use the pan tool to navigate around zoomed areas

 4. **Features**:
-   - Red dot on TIC plot indicates the currently selected spectrum
+   - Red line on TIC plot indicates the currently selected spectrum
    - Top 10 peaks in mass spectra are automatically labeled with m/z values
    - Status bar shows current retention time and file information
    - Both plots support independent zooming and navigation
+   - You can use the arrow keys to step one scan at a time to the left or right

 ## File Format Support